-- For frozen breast milk, put in the fridge overnight to thaw.
-You can then place the cold (thawed) bag in a container filled with warm water to slowly heat it up.
+- For frozen breast milk, put it in the fridge overnight to thaw.
+To heat it slowly, you can place the cold (thawed) bag in a container filled with warm water.
 Never microwave or put thawed/cooled breast milk bags directly into hot water.
 Some of the valuable properties will be lost.
-Remember breast milk is alive and should stay that way (avoid high temperature and harmful rays) to retain all of its benefits.
+Remember, breast milk is alive and should stay that way (avoid high temperatures and harmful rays) to retain its benefits.

 - Store the milk in an appropriate container that has been sterilized and is airtight.